jethronap/AsylumDataKU_website/analysis/ALL/ALL_topic_models.md

 # ALL cases topic modelling:

-Again, the same methodology and techniques were implemented in order to see latent topics in the corpus of summary cases regarding the rest of our dataset excluding those cases that were categorized as Unknown Homeland.
+Again, the same methodology and techniques were implemented in order to see latent topics in the corpus of summary cases regarding the rest of our dataset, excluding those cases that were categorized as **Unknown Homeland**.
 So, after processing the dataset (dropping duplicate entries, etc.) we were left with **8963** case summaries.

 ## Topic Modelling: